1941 VPI Gobblers football team: Richmond

 VPI's final game of the season was a home victory against Richmond.
 In the first quarter, VPI drove to Richmond's 18-yard line and then again to their 29-yard line.
 However, both drives ended on missed field goals by Roger McClure.
 After stopping the Spiders at their 15-yard line in the second quarter, VPI's Bobby Smith had a 71-yard touchdown down the left sideline with McClure kicking the extra point.
 Later in the quarter, VPI's Ralph Unterzuber recovered a fumble by Richmond's Lem Fitzgerald and the Gobblers drove the Spiders' two-yard line.
 But then VPI's Jack Gallagher fumbled and Richmond recovered, ending the half.
 Smith scored another touchdown in the third quarter with a one-yard run on fourth down.
 McClure missed the extra point, his third missed kick of the game.
 VPI lost the ball again in the fourth quarter with a fumble by Tony Kujawa.
 VPI finished the game with 342 yards rushing and 56 yards passing, while Richmond finished with 73 yards rushing and 73 yards passing.

 The starting lineup for VPI was: Clark (left end), Maskas (left tackle), W. Tate (left guard), Zydiak (center), Anderson (right guard), B. Tate (right tackle), Wilson (right end), Kern (quarterback), Blandford (left halfback), Wheeler (right halfback), Smith (fullback).
 The substitutes were: Gallagher, Kujawa, McClure and Unterzuber.
 Billy James was kept out of the game due to an injury sustained during the VMI game.

+The starting lineup for Richmond was: Vincent Collins (left end), David Robertson (left tackle), Maxwell Katz (left guard), Bert Milling (center), Joseph Amrhein (right guard), Joseph Mack (right tackle), Sizer (right end), Lemuel Fitzgerald (quarterback), Courtney Lawler (left halfback), Francis "Fitz" Laurinaitis (right halfback), Hall (fullback).
+The substitutes were: John Griffin and Walter "Sonny" Wholey.

-After the Season
+After the season

 After the 1941 season, players Jim Lively and Bobby Smith left VPI.
 In August 1942, Head Coach Kitts was commissioned as a lieutenant in the United States Navy Reserve to become a physical training instructor at a Navy Air Force preflight training school.
 Assistant Coach Jules Medwin also went into the service shortly after Kitts.
-The athletic council chose assistant coaches Herbert McEver and Sumner D. Tilson to be co-coaches until Kitts returns.
+The athletic council chose assistant coaches Herbert McEver and Sumner D. Tilson to be co-coaches until Kitts returned.